tarek-y-ismail/issue-template-test-repo/.github/pull_request_template.md

 - The window should wobble visibly

 # TODO (for PR authors)
+*If this PR is large enough for testing and/or documentation to be split off, please update this PR once you open their PR*
 - [ ] Tests added and pass
 - [ ] Adequate documentation added
 - [ ] (optional) Added Screenshots or videos